emily-gordy/emily-gordy.github.io/index.md

 * * *

-New Preprint!
-[Machine learning predictions of summertime warming jumps on decadal timescales](https://eartharxiv.org/repository/view/10369/) is available on EarthArXiv!
+New Paper!
+[Machine learning predictions of summertime warming jumps on decadal timescales](https://iopscience.iop.org/article/10.1088/2752-5295/ae488c) is accepted in Environmental Research: Climate!

 * * *